 The achievement of information security goals is an ongoing process, which includes administrative, physical and technical resolutions.
 The information security risks are being investigated on regularly basis with a goal to identify the threats that endanger the operations, to recognise the vulnerable spots of the information systems and to estimate the losses in case some kind of threat materialises and to estimate the costs of reconstructing the information security in order to reduce the risks.

 Significant indemnity risks to the Group are those related to the Group´s personnel, its assets, interruption of its operations and its liability risks.

-All drivers and terminal workers have earned an occupational safety card.
+All terminal workers have earned an occupational safety card.

 The Group utilises deviation reporting.

 In addition to statutory insurance coverage, the Group also has comprehensive property, business interruption and liability insurance coverage to minimise indemnity risks.
 In order to ensure that insurance policies offer comprehensive coverage and are priced competitively, the Group analyses its insurance coverage yearly using external experts as necessary.